vfong00/MKS21X-FinalProject/README.md

 much easier to facilitate.
 I structured it so PlacerFactory can work on any Tileable.

+## devlog- moody
+### 01-21-19
+Last day coding grind.
+I worked on the final cherry on top aspect of the project, the PlacerFactory.
+This automates placing monsters, armor, weapons, health items, and the Stair.
+PlacerFactory also has an array with all the Monsters, to mass call nextMove() on them.
+I gave the XP field a use, to scale player damage and act as the final score.
+No AI.
+That's beyond the scope of this project and the time constraints.
+Finally I made the death screen, a simple message with the score.

 ## devlog - Vincent
 ### 01-04-19